Blunk-electronic/ET/script_command_set.md

 The two letters "CS" indicate a "construction site" where things are not finished yet or intended for the future.
 The script commands have a domain-verb-noun structure.
 Their meaning should be obvious in most cases.
 Additional explanation is provided in comments if required.
-The domain-verb-noun structure is: DOMAIN MODULE VERB NOUN PARAMETER[S]
+The domain-verb-noun structure is: DOMAIN MODULE VERB NOUN PARAMETERS

 The domain tells where the operation is to take place.
 Domains are:
 - project